michaaelw/endpoint-jimfs/README.md

 sdk default java 17.0.4-amzn
 ```

-You can confirm that you have the right version of java on your path with the following command:
+You can confirm that you have the correct version of java on your path with the following command:
 ```shell
 java -version
 ```